Pierre-Luc Dubois: Winnipeg Jets

+Los Angeles Kings

+On June 27, 2023, Dubois was traded by the Jets to the Los Angeles Kings in exchange for Alex Iafallo, Rasmus Kupari, Gabriel Vilardi, and a 2024 second-round draft pick.
+Upon being traded, Dubois signed an eight-year, $68 million contract.

+Washington Capitals

+After only one season of his eight-year contract with Los Angeles, Dubois was traded to the Washington Capitals on June 19, 2024, in exchange for Darcy Kuemper.

 International play

 On December 1, 2015, Dubois was announced as 1 of 30 players invited to the Canadian selection camp for the 2016 World Junior Hockey Championships; he was one of only two 17-year-olds invited.

 On April 27, 2018, Dubois was named to the senior Team Canada for the 2018 IIHF World Championship.
 He managed three goals and four assists in nine games, but Team Canada ultimately finished in fourth place, losing the bronze medal game to Team USA.

 On May 10, 2019, Dubois was a late inclusion to Canada's roster at the 2019 IIHF World Championship, joining the squad following the Blue Jackets' second-round defeat in the 2019 Stanley Cup playoffs.
 Dubois helped Canada progress through to the playoff rounds before losing the final to Team Finland on May 26, earning the silver medal.
 He finished the tournament with three goals and seven points through eight games.
 Three years later, with the Jets failing to make the playoffs, Dubois joined Team Canada again for the 2022 IIHF World Championship, and immediately distinguished himself as one of the team's best players.
 Team Canada again reached the championship final, but ended with a 4–3 loss to Team Finland.
 Dubois earned his second World silver, and had seven goals and six assists in the tournament.

+Following the Los Angeles Kings' ouster in the first round of the 2024 Stanley Cup playoffs, Dubois again joined Team Canada for the 2024 IIHF World Championship.

 Personal life

 Dubois is a dual citizen of Canada and the United States; his mother Jill is originally from Atlanta, Georgia.
 His father, Éric Dubois, is a former professional ice hockey player and is currently defensive coach of the Winnipeg Jets' American Hockey League (AHL) affiliate, the Manitoba Moose, which are also based in Winnipeg.
 Dubois began playing hockey when he was three years old in Germany, where his father played in the Deutsche Eishockey Liga (DEL).
-He also has a sister, Daphne, who is two years older; she is studying in Quebec.
+He has an older sister, Daphne.